Harvard Bridge

-The Harvard Bridge (also known locally as the MIT Bridge, the Massachusetts Avenue Bridge, and the "Mass.
+Harvard Bridge, also known locally as the Massachusetts Avenue Bridge and "Mass.
 Ave."
-Bridge) is a steel haunched girder bridge carrying Massachusetts Avenue (Route 2A) over the Charles River and connecting Back Bay, Boston with Cambridge, Massachusetts.
-It is the longest bridge over the Charles River at 659.82 m.
+Bridge, is a steel haunched girder bridge carrying Massachusetts Avenue (Route 2A) over the Charles River and connecting Back Bay, Boston with Cambridge, Massachusetts.
+At 659.82 m, it is the longest bridge over the Charles River.

 After years of disagreement between the cities of Boston and Cambridge, the bridge was built jointly by the two cities between 1887 and 1891.
-It was named for Harvard University founder John Harvard.
+It is named for John Harvard, the founder of Harvard University.
 Originally equipped with a central swing span, it was revised several times over the years until its superstructure was completely replaced in the late 1980s due to unacceptable vibration and the collapse of a similar bridge in Connecticut.

 The bridge is known locally for being marked off in the idiosyncratic unit of length called the smoot.

 Conception

 In 1874, the Massachusetts Legislature authorized construction of a bridge between Boston and Cambridge, and in 1882 follow-up legislation set out its location.

 The bridge was to have a draw with an opening of at least 38 ft.
 Boston interests opposed the bridge, mainly because it did not provide for an overhead crossing of the Grand Junction Branch of the Boston and Albany Railroad.
 Further legislation in 1885 changed the draw to a clear opening of at least 36 ft and no more, until the other bridges below the proposed location were required to have a larger opening.
 There was still no substantive progress until 1887, when Cambridge petitioned the Legislature to compel Boston to proceed; the resulting act required each city pay half the cost, and allowed Boston to raise up to $250,000 (US$ with inflation) for this purpose, in excess of its debt limit.
 This implied an estimated cost of US$500,000 (US$ with inflation) for the bridge.

 The Legislature provided for a bridge commission, to consist of the mayors of Boston and Cambridge plus a third commissioner to be appointed by the mayors.
 The mayors of Boston and Cambridge, Hugh O'Brien and William E. Russell, appointed Leander Greeley of Cambridge as the third commissioner, though this appointment changed over time.